8bitbuddhist/nix-configuration/README.md

 sudo nixos-rebuild switch --flake .
 ```

 `switch` replaces the running system immediately, or you can use `boot` to only apply the switch during the next reboot.
-After applying the build at least once (or setting the hostname manually), you can omit the hostname from the command and just run `nixos-rebuild build --flake .`

 ### Testing